 To determine if you are eligible to receive aid, you should follow these steps:

 Accurately complete the Free Application for Federal Student Aid (FAFSA).
-Applications are online at www.studentloans.gov.
-We recommend that you let our Financial Aid Office help you to expedite the process.
+Applications are online at www.fafsa.ed.gov.
+Our Financial Aid Office is available to help you if you have questions about this process.

 - Verify your data